Battle of Gaugamela: Negotiations between Darius and Alexander

 Darius tried to dissuade Alexander from further attacks on his empire by diplomacy.
+Nawotka writes that "[c]onflicting reports of ancient authors make the reconstruction of peace negotiations hypothetical."
 Ancient historians provide different accounts of his negotiations with Alexander, which can be separated into three negotiation attempts.
+Darius reportedly initially requested peace and the safe return of his family, beginning with an offer to pay 10,000 talents as ransom, then offering to cede land in Asia Minor west of the Halys river, and eventually offering to recognize Alexander as a co-equal status as monarch.
+Alexander rejected all of these offers.

 Historians Justin, Arrian and Curtius Rufus, writing in the 1st and 2nd centuries, say that Darius had sent a letter to Alexander after the Battle of Issus.
 The letter demanded that Alexander withdraw from Asia as well as release all of his prisoners.
 According to Curtius and Justin, Darius offered a ransom for his prisoners, although Arrian does not mention a ransom.
 Curtius describes the tone of the letter as offensive, and Alexander refused his demands.

 A second negotiation attempt took place after the capture of Tyre.
-Darius offered Alexander marriage with his daughter Stateira II, as well as all the territory west of the Halys River.
+Darius offered Alexander marriage with his daughter Stateira II, as well as all the territory west of the Halys river.
 Justin is less specific, and does not mention a specific daughter, and only speaks of a portion of Darius' kingdom.
-Diodorus Siculus (1st century Greek historian) likewise mentions the offer of all territory west of the Halys River, a treaty of friendship and a large ransom for Darius' captives.
+Diodorus Siculus (1st century Greek historian) likewise mentions the offer of all territory west of the Halys river, a treaty of friendship and a large ransom for Darius' captives.
 Diodorus is the only ancient historian who mentions the fact that Alexander concealed this letter and presented his friends with a forged one that was favorable to his own interests.
 Again, Alexander refused Darius' offers.